AgoraIO-Solutions/tb_pstnBridgeSample/VoiceAPI.md

 -   name (string, required) – name of the dialog

--   repeatCount (int, optional, default 0) – number of times to the dialog can be repeated before generating “maxRepeat” event
+-   repeatCount (int, optional, default 0) – number of times to the dialog can be repeated before generating "maxRepeat" event

 -   timeout (int, optional) – time to wait for user input after prompts have completed.
-When expires a “noInput” event is generated.
+When expires a "noInput" event is generated.

 -   interdigitTimeout (int, optional) – timeout between DTMF digits that completes input